Skip to product information

 Habitat: rocky woods with fertile soil, moist edges such as stream banks, or near, but not in, low damp places.

-More: This is a clumping fern that will play well with other shade lovers in a mixed border with moist, woodland soil.
 Ferns are common in Maine and I often hear "there are plenty of ferns in the woods; I don't need ferns".
-It's one of those things like wild strawberry or native violet, if you are rich in them, you might consider them commonplace or even weedy.
+It's one of those things, like wild strawberry or native violet, if you are rich in them you might consider them commonplace or even weedy.
 Why have ferns in your shady beds?
 Well, besides the fact that they are millions of years old, they offer important structural ecosystem services.
-They offer that cool, sheltered understory that so many of our small creatures like salamanders, toads, chipmunks, and mice, as well as insect and insect larvae need.
+They offer that cool, sheltered understory that so many of our small creatures like salamanders, toads, chipmunks, and mice, as well as insect and insect larvae, need.
 Cover from predators and moist, cool respite, living mulch, beautiful forms, ancient heritage.
 All good reasons to introduce more ferns...

-Nursery: Van Berkum
+Source: Van Berkum

 Image credit: Wikimedia Commons